How to navigate the challenges for contact centres in an increasingly digital world

 As with every area of modern life, technology is having an enormous impact on customer service.

-There are four key elements that make up this challenge:
+There are four key elements that make up this challenge that we have outlined below.

 As consumers, we all want to connect with businesses through any of the communication channels available to us over the counter, by phone (both direct and through an IVR), through websites, over chat, email, SMS and through social media.